-- To produce a draft Strategy and Medium Term Financial Plan (MTFP) for consideration by the Authority - To set out the desired culture and behaviours in alignment with the Strategy - To oversee development of subordinate strategies including those relating to people, equality and diversity - To prepare the Policing Plan in line with the strategy and stakeholder requirements - To agree performance metrics with the forceAdvising on the preparation of the annual budget - To ensure effective consultation with stakeholders in the preparation of the Strategy, MTFP/budget, and Policing Plan. - Reviewing the annual PSA charges and understanding the reasons for any significant movements - Business case approvals in line with delegation limits set out in the Code of Governance - To oversee development of an annual report from the Authority
+- To produce a draft Strategy and Medium-Term Financial Plan for consideration by the Full Authority - To set out the desired culture and behaviours in alignment with the Strategy - To consider relevant perspectives in the forthcoming macro-environment in which the Authority operates ('horizon scanning') including political, economic, socio-cultural, technological, environmental, legal and ethical perspectives; and making recommendations to peer Committees and/or the Full Authority. - To monitor progress against Strategic Plan objectives. - To oversee development of subordinate strategies including those relating to people, equality and diversity - To prepare the Policing Plan(s) in line with the Strategy and stakeholder requirements - Advising on the preparation of the annual budget - To ensure effective consultation with stakeholders in the preparation of the Strategy, MTFP/budget, and Policing Plan. - Reviewing the annual Police Service Agreement (PSA) charges and providing the Authority and Accounting Officer with an Annual Report, timed to support finalisation of the annual Police Service Agreement (PSA) charges, summarising and explaining any significant movements for individual PSA holders understanding the reasons for any significant movements. - Business case approvals in line with delegation limits set out in the Code of Governance